Shaping the future of your water and sewer services

 Our engagement activities

-Throughout our price submission process, there have been multiple opportunities for our customers and communities to provide feedback and views on our water and sewer services.
+Throughout the price submission process, there were multiple opportunities for our customers and communities to provide feedback and views on our water and sewer services.
 Learn more below.

 Our deliberative forum was made up of 30 diverse and broadly representative customers and community members.
 They met over five days and carefully considered and provided advice on key strategic questions.
 The panel provided a set of 22 recommendations.